LukeShortCloud/container-lukeshortcloud-dev/README.md

 # container-ekultails-dev

-A container image full of development tools that have been found to be useful for Luke Short (ekultails).
+`ekultails-dev` is a container image full of development tools that have been found to be useful for Luke Short (ekultails).

+## Docker Hub

+Docker Hub automatically builds and publishes a new container with the tag `:latest` after every commit to the `main` GitHub branch.
+Every tagged release in GitHub is also built as a container with the same tag.

 ## Usage

 Build (optional):

 ```
-$ docker build --tag ekultails/ekultails-dev:0.2.0 .
+$ docker build --tag ekultails/ekultails-dev:latest .
 ```

 Run:

 ```
-$ docker run -p 127.0.0.1:2003:2003 -v ${HOME}:/mnt -d --name ekultails-dev ekultails-dev:0.2.0
+$ docker run -p 127.0.0.1:2003:2003 -v ${HOME}:/mnt -d --name ekultails-dev ekultails/ekultails-dev:latest
 ```

 Find the auto-generated `code-server` password: